tzarrsf/commerce-event-report-and-plc-feed/README.md

-# Commerce Series-type Event Summary Report and PLC Feed (for events without completion / grading)
+# Commerce Event Report and PLC Feed (initially for events without completion / grading aspects)

-> This is a template for getting clean data from our series type events like Office Hours, How to Sell, Go to Market, Coming Soon and so forth.
-It can also generate the "Registered" and "Attended" data for feed to the PLC org.
+> Currently this template supports "Series-type" events such as Office Hours, How to Sell, Coming Soon, etc. where completion and grading aspects are not needed.
+There are plans to expand this functionality to support "Workshop-type" events with completion and grading aspects.

 ## Configuration: